UseStateShivam/Luminet/README.md

 ## Overview

 Luminet is a powerful developer tool that creates secure tunnels from the public internet to your local development environment.
 It solves the common challenge of exposing localhost services to external users and services.
+A Go-based Reverse Proxy and Tunneling Solution Secure, fast, and developer-friendly — the perfect tool for local development, internal tool access, or remote device communication.
+> **Capabilities for clients/devs:**
+> - Expose local services to the internet (dev server, IoT, webhook testing)
+> - Plug-and-play CLI support for different ports/services
+> - Modular enough to be extended into a full SaaS like ngrok or localtunnel

 ```
                                         Public Client